Born in Leningrad.

 Yuri Grigorovich's ballets The Legend of Love (Friends of Ferkhad), The Stone Flower (Amethysts),

-Sylvia (Eros); choreography by Frederick Ashton,
+Sylvia (Satyr, Eros); choreography by Frederick Ashton,

 Adagio Hammerklavier; choreography by Hans van Manen,